aws-powertools/powertools-lambda-dotnet/docs/core/tracing.md

                     POWERTOOLS_SERVICE_NAME: example
     ```

-The Powertools service name is used as the X-Ray namespace.
+The Powertools for AWS Lambda (.NET) service name is used as the X-Ray namespace.
 This can be set using the environment variable
 `POWERTOOLS_SERVICE_NAME`

 ## Full list of environment variables